synsetio/web/README.md

-# Synsetic Website
+# Synsetio Website

-This is the official website for Synsetic, built with [Next.js](https://nextjs.org).
+This is the official website for Synsetio, built with [Next.js](https://nextjs.org).

-## About Synsetic
+## About Synsetio

-Synsetic is a cutting-edge startup that's disrupting the global business landscape.
+Synsetio is a cutting-edge startup that's disrupting the global business landscape.
 We're on a mission to democratize advanced technologies, making them accessible to innovators and entrepreneurs everywhere.
 Our game-changing platform leverages the trifecta of Artificial Intelligence, Blockchain, and Self-Sovereign Identity to empower the next generation of world-changing ideas.
 Join us as we redefine what's possible in the startup ecosystem!

 ## Getting Started